pedroelbanquero/nos-carmichael-spell/README.md

 By this way in information terms in a product of primes (the most of the numbers) you can keep the information about wich factors have in N with more or less the same bits than just N.

+Normal bits for N in information theory = logBase 2 N = number of bits

+Normal bits in N + P + Q in Sum Factors NSE = logBase 2 N = number of bits

 # General Decimal Expansion Longitude Field Conjeture